aussio/phaser/README.md

 #### Game Template

 A basic game template is provided in:
-- `games/template.html`
+- `games/template/template.html`
-- `games/template.js`
+- `games/template/template.js`

 To create a new game:

+1. Create a new directory for your game in the `games` directory
-1. Copy the template files and rename them for your game
+2. Copy the template files into your game directory and rename them
-2. Add your game to the `games` array in `src/App.js`
+3. Add your game to the `games` array in `src/App.js`
-3. Add a route handler in `server.js` and `src/setupProxy.js`
+4. Add a route handler in `server.js` and `src/setupProxy.js`
-4. Create a screenshot for your game and add it to `src/assets/`
+5. Create a screenshot for your game and add it to `src/assets/`

 ## File Structure